Representing yourself at the Upper Tribunal

 • It may be that the order of the list will change so that the cases are not heard in the same order as they appear in the list.
 It is important to keep in touch with the clerk if you are waiting outside the hearing room.

 • Everyone in the court room is expected to stand when the judge or panel enter.
 You will then be invited to sit.
-Thereafter there is no need to stand until the end of the hearing when the judge leaves the room.
+After that there is no need to stand until the end of the hearing when the judge leaves the room.
 You can address the judge whilst seated.
 The judge should be addressed as Sir or Madam as appropriate.

 Making your argument